dozymoe/fireh_runner/README.md

 `args` as positional arguments and `--help` as optional arguments, it doesn't recognize `--upgrade`.

+By default fireh\_runner uses PYTHONUSERBASE, you can set `virtualenv_type` to "virtualenv" to use python-virtualenv instead.

 ## Windows users

-If you wanted to use `runner setup` you need symlink support.
+If you wanted to use `runner setup` you need symlink support, or you can set `no_symlink_please` to `true` then files will be copied instead.

-You need to be regular user (not administrators), and the Local Policies for creating symbolic links needs to be tweaked, see: http://stackoverflow.com/a/8464306
+For enabling symlink support you need to be regular user (not administrators), and the Local Policies for creating symbolic links needs to be tweaked, see: http://stackoverflow.com/a/8464306

 Instructions: